 The type of fox found in Scotland is the European fox.
 It is famed for its eye-catching red fur, white chest and brush-like tail.
 Foxes are one of the most common mammals in the country.

-Foxes are territorial creatures, which usually limits the number you'll find in any given area.
+They are territorial creatures, which usually limits the amount you'll find in any given area.
 Their dens are called 'earths', which are underground burrows.

 Foxes’ greatest predator is humans.
 Many foxes are hurt or killed in road traffic collisions every year.
 The other great challenge facing foxes is hunts.
 Organised fox-hunting still takes place across the UK.
 As far as the Scottish SPCA is concerned, there’s no place for such a barbaric practice in modern Scotland and we fully support an outright ban on blood sports such as this.